 Fulfill your full potential as a math teacher.

 Do you have a passion for math?
-Have you ever wanted to help students learn this important subject?
-Are you looking to change careers to become an inspiring instructor?
-If so, the Graduate Certificate in Educator Licensure-Math* may be for you.
+Have you ever wanted to pass your knowledge of the subject down to students?
+Are you looking to change careers and become an inspiring instructor?
+If so, the Educator Licensure - Math program may be for you.

 |Download the Program Sheet|

-The Graduate Certificate in Educator Licensure-Math program is a nationally recognized certificate that proves your proficiency in effective teaching, leadership, and knowledge of best-practices in the classroom.
+The Educator Licensure-Math program is nationally recognized and proves your proficiency in effective teaching, leadership, and knowledge of best-practices in the classroom.
 Through a combination of 100% online coursework and a part-time internship, future educators are able to apply what they’re learning in real time.

-If you're thinking about entering the education field, CSU-Global's Graduate Certificate in Educator Licensure-Math gives you the skills and experience necessary to become an effective teacher in math.
+If you're thinking about entering the education field, CSU-Global's Educator Licensure-Math gives you the skills and experience necessary to become an effective teacher in math.

-This state-approved, online educator licensure program consists of eight courses for a total of 24 credit hours.
-This program is also offered as a concentration within the Master of Science in Teaching and Learning.
+This state-approved, online educator- licensure program consists of eight courses for a total of 24 credit hours.
+This program is also offered as a specialization within the Master of Science in Teaching and Learning.

 Due to state authorizations, this program may not be available in all states, see the State Specific Authorization Policy regarding internships and practica.

 Students interested in completing the educator licensure-math program must complete additional provisions.
-The following documents must be submitted through the Student Portal no later than 14 days prior to start of the term in which the student wishes to enroll in OTL501:
+The following documents must be submitted through the Student Portal no later than 14 days prior to start of the term the student intends to enroll in OTL501:

-According to the Teacher Preparation Shortage Areas of 2014-15, math and science teachers in particular are needed in the following states: Alabama, Alaska, California, Colorado, Florida (only Biology), Hawaii, Indiana, Maine, Maryland, Nebraska, New Jersey, South Carolina, South Dakota, Tennessee, Wisconsin, and Wyoming (only Science).
+According to the Teacher Preparation Shortage Areas of 2014-15, math and science teachers are particularly in demand in the following states: Alabama, Alaska, California, Colorado, Florida (only Biology), Hawaii, Indiana, Maine, Maryland, Nebraska, New Jersey, South Carolina, South Dakota, Tennessee, Wisconsin, and Wyoming (only Science).

-This far-reaching need means this certificate could give you the credentials to stand out.
-Earning your graduate certificate from a respected, recognized, and regionally accredited university like CSU-Global is exactly the way to make sure your resume gets noticed.
+This far-reaching need means this program could give you the credentials to stand out.
+Earning your licensure from a respected, recognized, and regionally accredited university, like CSU-Global, is exactly the way to make sure your resume gets noticed.

-The Graduate Certificate in Education Licensure-Math consists of eight courses totaling 24 credits.
+The Educator Licensure-Math consists of eight courses, totaling 24 credits.

-In order to meet the state requirement of 800 hours of classroom experience, students must student teach or intern in a school at least 17 hours per week for no more than 12 months, while concurrently enrolled in the first seven courses.
+To meet the state requirement of 800 hours of classroom experience, students must serve as a student teacher or intern in a school for at least 17 hours per week, for no more than 12 months, while concurrently enrolled in the first seven courses.

-The assignments in the educator licensure program will be performance-based and require that the candidates implement what they are learning in the coursework of a K-12 school setting under the guidance of a school mentor, who is a licensed science or mathematics teacher, CSU-Global faculty member, and internship coordinator.
+The assignments in the educator licensure program will be performance-based and require that the candidates implement what they are learning in the coursework of a K-12 school setting.
+They should work under the guidance of a school mentor (a licensed science or mathematics teacher), a CSU-Global faculty member, and an internship coordinator.

-The Graduate Certificate in Education Licensure-Math consists of eight courses totaling 24 credits:
+The Graduate Educator Licensure-Math consists of eight courses, totaling 24 credits:

 Examine the goals and objectives for integrating math and literacy into content area instruction, making instruction and content relevant to students, fostering safe and nurturing learning environments for students, engaging students in personalized learning, integrating technology into instruction to maximize student learning, advocating for partnerships to support students and families, and demonstrating high ethical standards and leadership capacity.